-Richard Bliss is a textile artist who is currently working on The Quest for the Perfect Shirt (questforperfectshirt.com) – a project exploring masculinity one shirt at a time.
+Richard Bliss is a textile artist who worked on a project titled The Quest for the Perfect Shirt (questforperfectshirt.com) – a project exploring masculinity one shirt at a time.
 Richard has exhibited his work at The Science Museum in London, The Harris Gallery in Preston (alongside the 2017 Turner Prize Winner, Lubaina Himid CBE), and at various festivals including Curious in Newcastle and Jabberwocky Market in Darlington.

 Richard is interested in how collaboration can create a different kind of art.